bobanetwork/v3-anchorage/.gitbook/contents/hc/3_write-smart-contract.md

 You can find the needed `HybridAccount` contract along with its dependencies in our [repository](https://github.com/bobanetwork/account-abstraction-hc/contracts/samples/HybridAccount.sol).
 Additionally, the contract is pulled in as a submodule when you checkout our [`rundler-hc` repository](https://github.com/bobanetwork/rundler-hc/crates/types/contracts/lib/account-abstraction/).

 The code blocks below are edited to show the lines being discussed.
-It is recommended to open another window containing the full contract so that you can see them in the proper context.
+We recommend opening another window containing the full contract so that you can see them in the proper context.

 ## Contract Overview